zimolzak/birthday-party/list-kid.md

 - Here is Alex's [Lego online wish list](https://www.lego.com/shared-wishlist/3935faa2-7dca-4bf1-a282-8dca3f7cc09f).
-**Disregard** the camera, because he already has that one.

 ## Ideas from Alex, 2023

-- dimmable flashlight
 - timer (for wall) with remote and multiple timers
 - new *Bad Kitty* books (by Nick Bruel)---please consult grownups for which books he already owns.
 - 1, 2, or 3 folders